argodev/studies/ot_survey/OT_Class_08_Manuscript.md

 > “However, I will not tear away all the kingdom, but I will give one tribe to your son, for the sake of David my servant and for the sake of Jerusalem that I have chosen.”

 So Solomon blesses the people for a time and asks God for mercy, but he is not the fulfillment King.
 He doesn’t live perfectly, and he doesn’t live forever.

-Pausing here, I think it’s worth making a few points of application.
-First, I think this narrative section helps us to reflect on the danger of how being a few degrees off God’s law can sends us in the wrong direction totally.
-Solomon was wise, but in acting very unwisely in one particular area, he sinned greatly, and this brought down the entire nation.
-We should especially think about this if we’re in Christian leadership.

-Ultimately though I think this passage helps to see God as so trustworthy.
-Did you notice that God never breaks his promise with his people or David?
-In fact he always keeps his Word.
-This should encourage us immensely when we struggle to see how God’s promises will work out in the midst of our failure.

-(TAKE QUESTIONS)

 Well back to the story as we move forward in Kings, we see that part of God’s judgment is that the nation will be spilt.
 At this point we need some new vocabulary.